-The CRC for Low Carbon Living (CRCLCL) is a finalist in the Office of Environment and Heritage’s NSW Green Globe Awards.
+The CRC for Low Carbon Living is excited and proud to announce we are finalist in the NSW Green Globe Awards.